zorg/zorg-emic/docs/emic2.md

 The Emic 2 provides a choice of text parsing engines: Epson or DECtalk.
 Both parsers provide different levels of control over the output of a given string.

-The parser can be selectd by passing in an integer to select the corresponding parser.
+The parser can be selected by passing in an integer to select the corresponding parser.

 - `0` DECtalk
 - `1` Epson (default)